-Through partnerships with over two dozen schools and local social service organizations, trained teams of volunteers in our Mindfulness Mentors program provide pro bono instruction for members of Louisville’s underserved communities and support networks, including jail inmates and those facing addiction issues, abuse, and emotional or physical disabilities.
+Through partnerships with over two dozen schools and local social service organizations, trained teams of volunteers in our Mindfulness Mentors program provide pro bono instruction for members of Louisville’s underserved communities and support networks, including jail inmates and those facing addiction issues, detox treatment, abuse, and emotional or physical disabilities.

 We regularly partner with dozens of other nonprofits and community organizations to serve those who are disadvantaged and to further the work of mindfulness, compassion and care for the Earth.
 From pro bono mindfulness instruction to hosting a community farm for refugees, we know that our efforts are multiplied when we work with a broad coalition of partners.

 We have a strong commitment to modeling sustainable, regenerative environmental practices on our 27-acre nature sanctuary of woods, fields, and gardens.
 Come explore our wetlands, contemplative nature trails, permaculture food forest, pollinator gardens, rain gardens, refugee farm , foresty initiatives, and other ways we help our land flourish.

 In partnership with New Hope International and Catholic Charities, we provide land, equipment, and other resources to over a dozen refugee families – mainly from the African nations of Burundi and the Congo – who run a communal farm on our campus.
 We invite you to visit these beautifully-tended gardens, which feed over 300 people every year.